mtov/engsoftmoderna/artigos/broken-windows.md

 contínua, realizada "no meio" de atividades de correção de bugs e de implementação de novas funcionalidades.

-De fato, em um trabalho que publicamos em 2016 sobre motivações para refactorings, diversos desenvolvedores reportaram que, de fato, têm a preocupação de deixar o código mais limpo, após uma tarefa de manutenção.
+Em um trabalho que publicamos em 2016 sobre motivações para refactorings (<a href="https://arxiv.org/abs/1607.02459">link</a>), diversos desenvolvedores nos reportaram que, de fato, têm a preocupação de deixar o código mais limpo, após uma tarefa de manutenção.
 Veja alguns exemplos dessas respostas:

-> I was fixing an exception, in order to do that I had to add the same code to 2 different places.
+> I was fixing an exception, in order to do that I had to add the same code to two different places.
 So I extracted initial code, replace duplicate with the extracted method and add the ‘fix’ to the extracted method.

-> The method was so long that it didn’t fit onto the screen anymore, so I moved out part
+> The method was so long that it didn’t fit onto the screen anymore, so I moved out part.

 > These refactorings were made because of code reusability.
 I needed to use the same code in new method.
-I always try to reuse code, because when there’s a lot of code redundancy it gets overwhelmingly more complicated to work with the code in future, because when something change in code that has it’s duplicate somewhere, it usually needs to be changed also there.”
+I always try to reuse code, because when there’s a lot of code redundancy it gets overwhelmingly more complicated to work with the code in future.

 * * *

 Voltar para a lista de [artigos](./artigos.html).